 Available safety features include a forward collision alert system, which warns the driver when it sense an impending crash; a lane departure warning system that alerts the driver if the Escalade ESV begins to wander into an adjacent lane; a rear cross traffic alert system that warns the driver of approaching traffic in backup situations; and a rear blind spot warning system.
 Range-topping Escalade ESVs feature an automatic braking function that links with the forward collision alert and rear cross traffic alert systems; it hits the brakes when a potential front or rear crash is detected.

-The Escalade ESV and its one comparable rival, the Lincoln Navigator L, are by far the largest full-size luxury 'utes on the market, offering far more third-row space and cargo room than any of their competitors.
-The only other options in this class are smaller vehicles like the Mercedes-Benz GL-Class, the Infiniti QX56 and the Audi Q7.
+The Escalade ESV and its one comparable rival, the slightly shorter Lincoln Navigator L, are by far the biggest full-size luxury 'utes on the market, offering more third-row space and cargo room than any of their competitors.
+The only other options in this class are smaller vehicles like the Mercedes-Benz GLS, the Infiniti QX80, and the Audi Q7.